nanoframework/nanoFramework.Device.Bluetooth/README.md

 ```
 To switch off the notifications write the none value to the CCCD descriptor.

-Event handle for notification events.
+## Event handler for notification events.

 The sender is the GattCharacteristic the change is coming from and the valueChangedEventArgs.CharacteristicValue is
-the Buffer value with new value.
+the Buffer value with the new value.
 ```csharp
     private static void ValueChanged(GattCharacteristic sender, GattValueChangedEventArgs valueChangedEventArgs) {